Data Augmentation in Natural Language Processing: A Novel Text Generation Approach for Long and Short Text Classifiers

-For the contextual start token we used the repective titles.
+For the contextual start token we used the respective titles.
 Topic classification in the news context also faces the problem of few data instances, because the news and dependent topics are often very dynamic and research data is limited.
 In our case, for every topic, expert groups of two people decided whether the inspected article is relevant to the topic.
-Furthermore, there is a labeling guideline for every topic so that disagreements are excluded if possible (see appendices).
+Furthermore, there is a labeling guideline for every topic so that disagreements are excluded if possible (see appendix \ref{appendix_dataset}).
 The topics include three economic issues: layoff, management change (MC) and mergers and acquisitions (M\&A) as well as two crisis issues: flood and wildfire.

 Before augmenting the data, a fifth of every set was split into a holdout set.